UNITE TO PREVENT

 The #UniteToPrevent campaign is supported by the Cura Foundation, an organization with a mission to improve human health globally.
 Cura facilitates partnerships and collaboration while encouraging holistic approaches to health and advancing the development of breakthrough medical technologies and preventative measures. #UniteToPrevent has been circulated in the U.S. with people seeing or hearing it more than 500 million times.
 The campaign together with Fifth International Vatican Conference co-hosted by Cura will help us continue the fight against COVID-19.

 Fifth International Vatican Conference: Virtual Proceedings | May 6-8, 2021

-Organized in partnership between the Vatican’s Pontifical Council for Culture, the Cura Foundation and the Science and Faith (STOQ) Foundation, the Conference will bring together the world’s leading physicians, scientists, leaders of faith, ethicists, patient advocates, policymakers, philanthropists and influencers to engage in powerful conversations on the latest breakthroughs in medicine, health care delivery and prevention, as well as the anthropological outcomes and the cultural impact of technological advances.
+Organized in partnership between the Vatican’s Pontifical Council for Culture, the Cura Foundation and the Science and Faith (STOQ) Foundation, the Conference brought together the world’s leading physicians, scientists, leaders of faith, ethicists, patient advocates, policymakers, philanthropists and influencers to engage in powerful conversations on the latest breakthroughs in medicine, health care delivery and prevention, as well as the anthropological outcomes and the cultural impact of technological advances.

-Together we will #UniteToPrevent and #UniteToCure.
+Together we will continue to #UniteToPrevent and #UniteToCure.

 Robin L. Smith, MD